-The minimum department requirements for the Ph.D. degree in Physics consist of completing all courses listed in the chart below AND at least one course from each of two subject areas outside the student's primary area of research (among biophysics, condensed matter, quantum optics and atomic physics, astrophysics and gravitation, and nuclear and particle physics).
+The minimum department requirements for the Ph.D. degree in Physics consist of completing all courses listed in the chart below AND at least one course from each of two subject areas outside the student's primary area of research (among Biophysics, Condensed Matter, Quantum Optics and Atomic Physics, Astrophysics and Gravitation, Nuclear and Particle Physics.
+Quantum Information, and Other).
 For this requirement students may choose from courses listed here.